rbalsleyMSFT/IntuneScripts/ChangeIntunePrimaryUser/readme.md

 # Change or Remove Intune Primary User
 This script will either change the Intune primary user to the last logged on user, or remove the primary user altogether.

-If you're having issues with the Company Portal and non-primary users are unable to install applications, this script can help fix that.
+# Problem
+Users are unable to use the Company Portal application to self-service install applications on their own.
+This is due to the current user not being the primary user of the device.
+Users can install apps via the Company Portal in one of two ways:

+1. User is the primary user as indicated in the device object in Intune
+2. There is no primary user assigned to the device object in Intune.
+The primary user in the Intune console on the device object will show up as None

 # Authentication
 You'll need an Azure AD Application Registration in other to securely run this script.
 It's not designed to use delegated permissions (e.g. your Azure AD account).